RWJF Nursing Workforce Research

 - New roles of nurses across the care continuum: Rather than focusing on the overall supply of nurses, we are looking at the content of care that nurses provide in a transformed health system.
 See our policy brief.

-This project is funded through the Robert Wood Johnson Foundation’s Interdisciplinary Nursing Quality Research Initiative (INQRI).
+This project was funded through the Robert Wood Johnson Foundation’s Interdisciplinary Nursing Quality Research Initiative (INQRI) from 2012-2017.